Grow your learning in Design and Technology

 Our curriculum ethos has been specifically designed for our learning community and it supports us to plan and teach and evaluate our success.

-At Appletree Gardens First School we intend Design and Technology to be creative and practical.
 The curriculum provides children with the opportunity to problem solve and develop their own creative ideas as individuals and as part of a team.
 We aim to provide our children with the opportunity to use their imagination to design, use tools safely and make products within a variety of contexts, to provide motivation and meaning to their learning.
-Evaluating and 'having a voice' is a fundamental part of the design process which is embedded throughout.
-Before designing and making a product, children evaluate existing products and evaluate their own at the end, allowing children to adapt and improve their product, a key skill which they will need throughout their life.
+Children are taught a range of topics and skills including; mechanisms, textiles, food technology, structures, and electrical systems (in Key Stage 2).